CrawlerCode/payload-authjs/packages/payload-authjs/README.md

 ## 📐 Utility functions

-This plugin also export a utility function to get the current payload user in the server-side:
+This plugin also exports a utility function to get the current payload user in the server-side:

 ```tsx
 // ServerComponentExample.tsx